SwellRT/swellrt/README.md

 ### Server configuration

 Default configuration is provided in the file ``swellrt/config/reference.conf``.
-To overwrite a property just copy it to a new file ``swellrt/config/server.config`` with the new value.
+To overwrite a property, do create a new file named ``swellrt/config/application.config`` and put there the property with the new value.

 ## Documentation